 You may want to just keep it classic.
 Going with a light, bright, and classic style is a popular timeless design for a butler’s pantry.
 Especially with clear glass cabinetry, you can show off your colorful pieces, that add pop to the space.

 Considering a butler’s pantry for your kitchen?
 We can make your kitchen remodel a beautiful, functional success.
-Contact Sea Pointe Construction today.
+Contact Sea Pointe Design & Remodel today.

 Consider installing open shelving for a modern butler’s pantry design.
 Open-shelving is great for grab-and-go convenience and to display your decorative pieces.
 Using color in your backsplash tile also makes the space lively.